nirajgiriXD/ModifiedPrefixTree/README.md

 The time complexity is according to me is **_O(n)_** where n is the size of word to be searched.
 This searching algorithm is an approach to beating the binary search and is still in progress.

 Any kind of suggestion for the improvement of algorithm or program will be highly appreciated.

+PS: I thought to have created a new data structure / algorithm but it already exist.

 XD